VincentS/tpcemysql/README.md

 ===============
 Debugging
 ---------
 Compile the program with the argument -DDEBUG and execute the benchmark with the argument -o <directory_for_error_log> for additional debugging output.

+The compiler flag -DPRINT_DEADLOCK can also help to identify locking conflicts in the program when several transactions fail.

 License
 =======